 Clay paints are also becoming more popular, they are normally composed of plant- and mineral-based ingredients, including essential oils, clays, and pigments.

-8. Be Safe with toxins.
 It’s very important to discard of toxic paints etc. properly.
-These things should never ever be poured done the drain, yours or a stormwater one.
+These things should never ever be poured down the drain, yours or a stormwater one.
 These toxins can seriously harm our groundwater, streams, wetlands, lakes, rivers, and oceans.
-We took all of our materials to our local community environment days, which offer residents the opportunity to reuse, recycle or safely dispose of items including household goods, electronics, and household hazardous waste in their own neighborhoods.
+We took all of our materials to our local community environment days, which offer residents the opportunity to reuse, recycle or safely dispose of items including household goods, electronics, and household hazardous waste in their own neighbourhoods.
 Look for these across Canada.

 Want to know more about greening your home?
 You will like these articles as well.